 “Small States” = the states that have been allotted three electoral votes, the minimum (Montana, Delaware, South Dakota, North Dakota, Alaska, Vermont, and Wyoming + Washington, DC).

 The states we’ve been focusing on are not the only ones that are overrepresented in the electoral college.
 In fact, as a state gets bigger, its representation, as a proportion of its population, goes down gradually.
-This is partially because the part of the electoral vote that’s based on population starts to dilute the “boost” that the senator count provides.
+This is partially because the portion of the electoral vote that’s based on population starts to dilute the “boost” that the senator count provides.
 It’s also because Congress put a limit on its size in 1929.
 The US population in 1929 was about 122 million people, but now, it’s about 328 million and our number of congresspeople has not changed.
 As a result, states that have exploded in size since the early 20th century have not been able to increase the size of their congressional delegation, and therefore their electoral vote count, as much as they could have if they didn’t have to share their apportionment with other states.

-Consequently, as a proportion of its population, Texas, has the least influence on the electoral college result; in fact, Texas receives only 80% of the votes it should receive, if all states were treated equally.
+Consequently, as a proportion of its population, Texas has the least influence on the electoral college result; in fact, Texas receives only 80% of the votes it should receive, if all states were treated equally.
 Meanwhile, our smallest state, Wyoming, gets more than three times the vote it should receive (Figure 2).

 This shows us if each state is getting its fair share of electoral votes based on its population.